 Bouvet Norge is working long-term to increase the percentage of women among its employees.
-The female proportion increased from 25 per cent in 2013 to 27 per cent.
-The distribution in management is 23 per cent.
+The female proportion is 27 per cent, unchanged from 2014.
+The proportion in management is 22 per cent.
 Women and men in comparable jobs receive the same pay.